Jet-Security-Team/DevSecOps-Assessment-Framework-ENG/README.md

 ## Introduction

-There are many useful frameworks for evaluating secure development processes, such as SAMM, BSIMM, DSOMM, and Microsoft SDL.
-There are also best practices, benchmarks, and recommended approaches for protecting containers and container orchestration environments, such as the NSA Kubernetes Hardening Guide or CIS for Kubernetes.
-In addition, many tools improve security when building and enhancing DevSecOps processes (SAST, DAST, SCA, container security, secret management, and others); each with its own configuration and usage recommendations.
-However, there is no single framework that clearly describes what must be done and in what order to establish a secure development process, objectively assess  existing maturity level, and identify next steps.
+There are many useful frameworks for evaluating the secure development processes, such as SAMM, BSIMM, DSOMM, and Microsoft SDL.
+There are also best practices, benchmarks, and recommended approaches for protecting container environments, such as the NSA Kubernetes Hardening Guide or CIS for Kubernetes.
+In addition, many tools improve the security when building and enhancing DevSecOps processes (SAST, DAST, SCA, container security, secret management, and others); each with its own configuration and usage recommendations.
+However, there is no single framework that clearly describes what must be done and in which order to establish a secure development process, objectively assess  existing maturity level, and identify next steps.

 The DevSecOps Assessment Framework (DAF) aims to solve this problem.
 It consolidates recommendations and best